Ralsei-x64/aethers-oc-efi/README.md

 **Compatible OS Versions:**
 Only macOS Sequoia 15 is tested.
 Your luck with anything newer or older will vary.
+EFI for macOS Tahoe will be available soon.

 You will need to use MacSerial in order to generate SMBIOS info if you want to use iServices.